 - It is quick to put together with less than 10 minutes to prepare.

-- It has a light golden brown crisp crust with a chewy and airy texture inside.
+- The bread has a light golden brown crust that's crispy on the outside and chewy and airy inside.

-- Focaccia bread can be eaten warm or at room temperature and is also delicious with breading dipping oil.
+- You can enjoy focaccia warm or at room temperature, and it's delicious with breading dipping oil.

-- It can be eaten plain or can be used to make delicious thick sandwiches.
+- You can eat it plain or use it to make thick sandwiches.

 - It’s cheaper and fresher than anything you could buy and healthier too because, it is preservative free.